SCANS TO LOCATE AN ABNORMAL PARATHYROID GLAND

 A: No, the diagnosis of hyperparathyroidism is made by laboratory findings.
 The scan is only to help identify where the abnormal gland is.

-Q: Which scan shold be the first choice?
+Q: Which scan should be the first choice?

-A: Ultrasound should always be the first choice, because it onl uses sound waves.
+A: Ultrasound should always be the first choice because it only uses sound waves.
 There is no radiation involved.

 Q: Should I be concerned about radiation exposure?